Mary C. McCall Jr.

 Mary C. McCall Jr. (April 4, 1904 – April 3, 1986) was an American writer best known for her screenwriting.
-She was a charter member and the first woman president of the Writers Guild of America (then known as the Screen Writers Guild), serving from 1942–44 and 1951–52.
+She was a charter member and the first woman president of the Writers Guild of America (then known as the Screen Writers Guild), serving from 1942 to 1944 and 1951 to 1952.

 Biography

-Mary C. McCall Jr. was born on April 4, 1904 to a wealthy Irish American family in New York.
+Mary C. McCall Jr. was born on April 4, 1904, to a wealthy Irish American family in New York.
 She wanted to be a writer from the time she was in first grade.
 After graduating from Vassar College and Trinity College, Dublin, she began writing advertising copy and fiction.